vpontis/next-styled-jsx-media-range/README.md

 bun dev
 ```

+Open http://localhost:3000 and inspect the compiled CSS output.

 ## Issue

-When using styled-jsx with Lightning CSS (`useLightningcss: true` in next.config.mjs), media queries are not being properly processed in the compiled CSS output.
+When using styled-jsx with Lightning CSS (`useLightningcss: true` in next.config.mjs), media queries are being compiled to modern range syntax that's not supported by the browsers specified in browserslist.

 ## Configuration